MEMORANDUM OF UNDERSTANDING

 _______________________________________________ and the Ohio Library

-and Information Network (OhioLINK) on behalf of the Ohio Board of
+and Information Network (OhioLINK) on behalf of the Ohio Department of Higher Education.

 OhioLINK Establishment and Goals: